Gaurav07004/Gaurav07004/README.md

 ### Hi👋, I'm Gaurav Singh

-A Front-end developer, UI/UX designer.
+A Front-end developer and UI/UX designer.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently pursuing Btech.
+CSE(IoT), Mumbai University
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...